 Neither of us has retiree medical insurance.
-Linda lost hers when her employer totally revoked the benefit and in its place made a small addition to her 401K.
+Linda lost hers when her employer totally revoked the benefit and, in its place, made a small addition to her 401K.
 I lost mine in one of the many corporate reshuffles I have otherwise survived.
 I could work just another year plus and again qualify for retiree medical insurance, but that would delay our departure by two years, since we could not leave until the fall of the following year.
-It sounds enticing but the trend has been to shift more and more of the premium burden to the retiree and I do not have the confidence that the program will not be dropped in the future anyway.
+It sounds enticing, but the trend has been to shift more and more of the premium burden to the retiree, and I do not have the confidence that the program will not be dropped in the future anyway.

 So then what happens in 2007?
-I will reach the 30 year anniversary mark with my employer.
+I will reach the 30th anniversary mark with my employer.
 This is special because I can then draw a full unreduced pension.
 The timing could not be better.
-My anniversary is in August and we want to leave in September.
+My anniversary is in August, and we want to leave in September.

-For me I am not so anxious to retire as I am to pursue our dream while we can.
-For the last 10 years I have been a consultant configuring SAP software.
-This is project work which by nature is very demanding with long work hours and a very high level of travel.
+For me, I am not so anxious to retire as I am to pursue our dream while we can.
+For the last 10 years, I have been a consultant configuring SAP software.
+This is project work, which by nature is very demanding with long work hours and a very high level of travel.
 It is also extremely rewarding as the teams, conditions, and challenges are constantly changing.
-If we did not have this dream I would not even think of early retirement.
+If we did not have this dream, I would not even think of early retirement.

 No comments: